 ......

-Note that Gall will not allow sign
+Note that Gall will not allow signs to come into on-agent unsolicited, so

 you don't necessarily need to include permission logic in this arm.

-arm produces a (quip card _this)
+The on-agent arm produces a (quip card _this), so you can produce new

-s and update your agent's state, as appropriate.
+cards and update your agent's state, as appropriate.

 Getting kicked

-For whatever reason, the agent you're %watch
+For whatever reason, the agent you're %watching might want to kick your agent

-to which it's suscribed, ending your subscription and ceasing to
+from a path to which it's suscribed, ending your subscription and ceasing to

-will come in to your agent's
+described above.
+The %kick will come in to your agent's

-will have the following format:
+sign will have the following format:

 [%kick ~]

-itself contains no information, you'll need to consider the
+Since the %kick itself contains no information, you'll need to consider the

-it comes in on to know what it pertains to.
+wire it comes in on to know what it pertains to.
 As explained previously,

-s aren't always intentional - sometimes Gall will kick subscribers due to
+%kicks aren't always intentional - sometimes Gall will kick subscribers due to

-arm therefore has no way to know whether the
+network issues.
+Your on-agent arm therefore has no way to know whether the

 other agent actually intended to kick it.
 This means your agent should almost